-Warranties vary from clinic, and also depending on what procedure you have, but all our clinics offer warranties or guarantees on their work – and this includes materials as well as the dentists own work.
+Although warranties vary from clinic to clinic, depending on your procedure, all our clinics offer warranties on their work, including materials as well as the dentists own work.

-If there is a problem with your dental work (and it is highly unlikely) we will get it fixed.
-It is worth bearing in mind that only a very tiny minority of our patients have had any issues, and these have been minor.
+In the unlikely event you experience a problem with your dental work, we will work with the clinic to make it right.
+It is worth bearing in mind that only a tiny minority of our patients have experienced complications or other issues.

 It is also worth bearing in mind that although your dental care may be covered under a guarantee or warranty, any additional expenses, such as travel or accommodation, are not.
-If this troubles you we would suggest you seriously think about taking out a low-cost insurance policy to cover additional accommodation or travel expenses to put your mind totally at ease.
+If this causes concern, we would suggest you seriously think about taking out a low-cost insurance policy to cover additional accommodation or travel expenses to put your mind totally at ease.

 Mazatlan is a popular city with North Americans and you will find English is spoken widely throughout.
 You will also find that our dentists are fully conversant in English.

-US cash is accepted by all of our dentists, but so too our other methods, including personal/traveler checks, debit/credit cards and bank transfers.
+US cash is accepted by all of our dentists, as are other methods, including personal/traveler checks, debit/credit cards and bank transfers.
 Please check out the individual clinic listings to find out what methods of payment are accepted at your chosen clinic.
 You should also be aware that credit card payments may be subject to a small processing fee of 3-4%.